codedx/codedx-kubernetes/README.md

   If your Code Dx deployment requires specifying a path to a cacerts file, use the cacerts file from a Java 8 JRE install.
 - [kubeseal](https://github.com/bitnami-labs/sealed-secrets/releases) - Required when using Helm Operator and Bitnami's Sealed Secrets.
 >Note: On Windows, make sure that you can run PowerShell Core scripts by switching your [PowerShell Execution Policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) to RemoteSigned (recommended) or Unrestricted.
 You must run the `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` command from an elevated/administrator Command Prompt.

+The Code Dx Tool Orchestration component uses customized Argo workflow components and will not work if your cluster runs an original version of the Argo workflow software.

 ## Pod Resources